Tracey Spicer

-Tracey Leigh Spicer is an Australian newsreader, Walkley Award-winning journalist and social justice advocate.
-She is known for her association with Network Ten as a newsreader in the 1990s and 2000s when she co-hosted Ten Eyewitness News in Brisbane, Queensland.
-She later went on to work with Sky News Australia as a reporter and presenter from 2007 to 2015.
-In May 2017 Spicer released her autobiography, The Good Girl Stripped Bare.
-She was appointed as a Member of the Order of Australia "For significant service to the broadcast media as a journalist and television presenter, and as an ambassador for social welfare and charitable groups".
+Tracey Leigh Spicer is an Australian journalist, author, public speaker and social justice advocate.
+She is known for her association with Network Ten as a newsreader in the 1990s and 2000s when she co-hosted Ten Eyewitness News in Brisbane, Queensland and later nationally, from the Sydney headquarters.
+She went on to work with Sky News Australia as a presenter from 2007 to 2015.
+In May 2017 Spicer released her autobiography, The Good Girl Stripped Bare, followed by her second book in May 2023, Man-Made: How the bias of the past is being built into the future, which examines how societal bias becomes embedded in artificial intelligence systems.
+Man-Made won the Social Responsibility category at the 2023 Australian Business Book Awards.
+It was also longlisted for the 2023 Walkley Book Award.
+She has won two Walkley Awardy for journalism and was appointed a Member of the Order of Australia, for significant service to the broadcast media as a journalist and television presenter, and as an ambassador for social welfare and charitable groups".
+Spicer is a regular public speaker, addressing a broad range of topics including artificial intelligence ethics, gender equality and media training.